xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/serviceprincipal-removepassword-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new RemovePasswordPostRequestBody
+var requestBody = new Microsoft.Graph.ServicePrincipals.Item.RemovePassword.RemovePasswordPostRequestBody
 {
 	KeyId = "f0b0b335-1d71-4883-8f98-567911bfdca6",
 };